frodopwns/qwikcelery/code/README.md

     add.delay(10,4)
     quit()

-Not from the command line run `cat /var/log/celery/worker1.log` You should see the results of your task.
+Now from the command line run `cat /var/log/celery/worker1.log` You should see the results of your task.

     [2014-08-30 06:16:40,493: INFO/MainProcess] Received task: myapp.add[1e880570-24b5-4bf8-8fe2-a72387ecb709]